IFB-ElixirFr/sandbox.bio.hosted.by.ifb/src/content/linux_basics_session05/steps/step06.md

 <script> import Quiz from "$components/Quiz.svelte"; import Execute from "$components/Execute.svelte"; </script>

-# Debugging errors

 *Errare humanum est* ...

 When writing command lines, mistakes are common.
 That's why it's essential to carefully read error messages.

 Below, we highlight some errors that may be encountered when running `seqkit` and explain how to identify, interpret, and fix them.

 ## Example 1: invalid command